Preimplantation Genetic Testing

 As a result, there is improved chances of pregnancy and a decrease in the time and costs involved with additional IVF cycles.

 PGT-A is ideal for couples that

 - have experienced multiple miscarriages,

 - individuals with unexplained fertility,

 - couples with a history of chromosomally abnormal children, and

 - women above the age of 35.

 Preimplantation genetic testing offers couples experiencing infertility improved chances at becoming pregnant, ultimately saving them the emotional cost of pregnancy loss and financial costs of additional IVF treatments (because embryo transfer of a nonviable embryo adds cost and delays conception).
-However, some people take issue with PGS and PGD for ethical reasons, and there are many strong opinions surrounding the issue.
+However, some people take issue with PGT-A and PGD for ethical reasons, and there are many strong opinions surrounding the issue.

 Positive Steps Fertility is focused on transparency and clear communication.
 We want you to understand all of your options as you take these next steps toward building your family.
 Schedule a consultation today to learn more about our IVF genetic testing and other fertility treatment options.